 The core of modern management training is to develop this decision-making skill, as it determines both the organisational and managerial activities.
 One decides to solve problems, so both decision-making and problem-solving are intertwined processes of evaluating situations, considering alternatives, making choices and following them up with required actions.

 Throughout any business cycle, decisions play a crucial role in higher management levels to attain the ultimate business objective or to set the ball rolling.
-The overall performance of any organisation involving planning, organizing and control results from all kinds of decisions taken by the management.
+The overall performance of any organisation involving planning, organizing and controlling results from all kinds of decisions taken by the management.

 The word ‘decision’ has its root in its Latin origin – de ciso that means ‘a cutting away to conclude’.
-The relative factor that helps people to conclude is to understand the goal one wants to achieve.
+The relative factor that helps people to conclude is to understand the goal which one wants to achieve.

 Decision-making Process – Factors and Steps

 Factors that determine any decision-making processes are – Information, the time factor, and personality of the decision-maker, participation, acceptance and implementation, experience and the power to decide.

 The decision-making process also involves certain steps like – defining the problem, identifying limiting factors, developing potential alternatives, choosing the best alternative after analysing other options, implementing the decision and lastly to establish control and evaluate the situation.
 Decision-making cannot always be quantified completely as certain decisions are also based on human or rational intuitions and instincts.